iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/issuance.md

 [^1] Issuing challenges should be done with due consideration to security and privacy concerns: not all applications require non-repudiation to third-parties and a [holder](#roles) [may wish to deny that they ever requested or accepted a particular credential](https://github.com/hyperledger/aries-rfcs/blob/main/concepts/0049-repudiation/README.md#summary).
 The challenge SHOULD NOT be used for authentication of the [holder](#roles); see (TODO link on sender-authenticated encryption?).

-[^2] If present, an `expiry` indicates that the [issuer](#roles) MAY rescind the offer and abandon the protcol if an affirmative [issuance-response](#issuance-response) is not received before the specified datetime.
+[^2] If present, an `expiry` indicates that the [issuer](#roles) MAY rescind the offer and abandon the protocol if an affirmative [issuance-response](#issuance-response) is not received before the specified datetime.
 Note that the `expiry` should override any default message timeouts.

 #### Examples